 With your account ready, you can start placing orders.
 A great online lab will offer a comprehensive portfolio of tailor-made solutions for both single and multi-unit prosthetic reconstructions.
 You’ll be able to select the specific type of abutment you need, choose the material, and provide all the necessary details for the case.
 The online portal should guide you through each choice clearly.
 This is where you can explore the full range of dental implant solutions your lab partner provides, ensuring you have the right components for any patient scenario you encounter.
 The goal is to make the ordering process intuitive and precise.

-Step 3: Submit and Review Your Digital Files
+Step 3: Upload and Verify Your Digital Scans

 After you’ve placed the order, it’s time to upload your digital files.
 This is a critical step where accuracy matters most.
 Most labs give you flexibility here.
 If you use design software like 3Shape, you can design the abutments yourself and simply send the files for fabrication.
 Alternatively, you can rely on the lab’s team of expert technicians to design them for you based on your scans and prescription.
 Either way, the lab’s online portal makes it easy to submit your digital cases.
 Just be sure your scans are clear and your instructions are detailed to ensure the best possible outcome.